Welcome to the Carson Area

 Carson City, NV 897091

-The public is invited to a second public planning meeting to discuss the future Complete Streets Project along the South Carson Street corridor, between Fifth and Roland Street.
-There will be a brief presentation on conceptual design alternatives and opportunities to provide input.
+The public was invited to a second public planning meeting to discuss the future Complete Streets Project along the South Carson Street corridor, between Fifth and Roland Street.
+There was a brief presentation on conceptual design alternatives and opportunities to provide input.